Click Here To Schedule A Consultation

 What is the best age to start Botox injections?

-The best age to start Botox is when you start to see fine lines and wrinkles starting to form on your forehead, furrows, or around the eyes (crow’s feet).
+The best age to start Botox is when you see fine lines and wrinkles forming on your forehead, furrows, or around the eyes (crow’s feet).
 Since aging is due to both genetics and sun damage, everyone ages at a different rate.
-If you are beginning to develop these lines, Botox can both help treat these wrinkles and prevent new lines from forming.
-This is why many patients start Botox injections as young as their mid 20’s and 30’s.
+Botox can help treat these wrinkles and prevent new lines from forming if you are beginning to develop these lines.
+This is why many patients start Botox injections as young as their mid-20s and 30s.

 TH 26 yo female before after botox masseter x1 session 6 months apart MGWatermark